Master's Programme in Nordic Visual Studies and Art Education (NoVA)

 Nordic Visual Studies and Art Education (NoVA) educates contemporary art and visual culture professionals and researchers, to achieve understanding of the best Nordic practices and traditions in art education and visual communication.

 Through the NoVA education, you achieve relevant competencies and pedagogical interaction skills for working in cross-cultural and international educational situations and environments.
 As a student, you may direct yourself toward teaching, producing, designing, guidance and consultant tasks on different levels of schooling, or in the fields of art and visual and media culture, social sectors and corporate life.
-Teaching is provided by faculty from four Nordic universities/ university colleges, and the program is open for international students.
+Teaching is provided by faculty from three Nordic universities/ university colleges, and the program is open for international students.
 NoVA builds on Nordic competences and expertise, which are related to current discussions in the field of international art education.

 Through courses on visual culture, social theory, pedagogy, aesthetics in digital communications and games, for example, students investigate seeing and being seen.
 NoVA students explore how digital technologies affect perception and how vision is constructed.
 Students research visual events to understand the relationship between institutions, the media, society, and the economic sphere.
 Thus the NoVA programme provides students with opportunities to critically reflect upon and synthesize previous experiences and knowledge as well as generate new knowledge on contemporary art and education, digital communication, and visual studies.